Last Updated: June 5, 2026

 Figure 4.17 Base Calendars in Microsoft Project.

-• The calendar for Ted is based on the Standard Calendar.
+• The Calendar for Ted is based on the Standard Calendar.
 However, when a resource is created in Microsoft Project, a base calendar is selected for the resource; you can choose a different base calendar if you need to.
-Exceptions in the base calendar are carried over to the resources calendar and the defined work weeks.
+Exceptions in the base calendar are carried over to the resource’s calendar and the defined work weeks.
 However, the exceptions are not listed in the Exceptions tab; they are still there because they are in the base calendar.
 The Exceptions list for a resource is for making exceptions against that base calendar.
-For instance, you could create an exception for Ted to work on a non-working exception in his base calendar.
-The base calendar could have a holiday exception on the 14th; in Ted’s calendar, his exception could be that he is working that day.
+For instance, you could create an exception for Ted to work on a nonworking exception in his base calendar.
+The base calendar could have a holiday exception on the 14th; in Ted’s Calendar, his exception could be that he is working that day.

-• Ted’s calendar has a nonworking exception: his birthday is on the 14th.
+• Ted’s Calendar has a nonworking exception: his birthday is on the 14th.

 Next, review Chart 2 - Calendar Rules.pdf.
 Calendars interact with other features and scheduling rules like Task Type, which is not mentioned in this chart.
 In addition, as a project plan grows in terms of the number of tasks, resources, and dependencies, things get more complicated.
 In other words, the more you ask the software to do, the more the “rules” tend to bend.
-This makes completely understanding the scheduling engine, under all conditions, a complex undertaking.
+This makes completely understanding the calculation engine, under all conditions, a complex undertaking.

 However, knowing the concepts and basic rules in the chart below, you can quickly figure out most scheduling dilemmas.
 In other words, you don’t need to understand the hundreds of possibilities and the many formulas often presented in training classes.
 There are too many conditions, and the formulas do not always hold.